The Beginning of my Nightmare...

 Right away when I walked in, I set down my highlighted papers on his desk, scooted the chair up to his desk and asked him if I could read what I had underlined…he said no, that he would rather we just talk.
-Then he started talking very fast, which surprised me, as at first he wouldn't let me get a word in edgewise until I think he realized that I wasn't purposefully trying to cause contention and then he slowed down and we had a good meaningful conversation.
+Then he started talking very fast, which surprised me, as at first he wouldn't let me get a word in edgewise until I think he realized that I wasn't purposefully trying to cause contention.
+Then he slowed down and we had a good meaningful conversation.
 He told me that there isn't any way I could answer no to the 2nd temple recommend question...(Which I thought was quite unfair.
 As it is supposed to be up to ME how to answer the questions.)

 With THAT said, he wasn't as hardcore with me as the Bishop.
 I felt more love coming from him despite what he was saying.
 He then said he has seen temple recommend questions change three times during his Presidency and that if someday that happened that I would have my recommend back.
 I think he realized that I was sincerely asking questions, unlike when I talked to the Bishop, I just felt condemnation.

 The Stake President also brought up, that in the Temple the women do the same things the men do THEMSELVES, (Which I won't go into) but he said they do it without the Priesthood…which I have ALWAYS believed they have done under the authority of the Priesthood as I have seen it…It's all about this amazing spirit and power that comes from God.
 (My husband has said that he believes that men don't HAVE the Priesthood, the Priesthood has them- I believe that, and I also believe that God is the one who decides who has the Priesthood, who is worthy, and who is NOT, despite men saying someone does or doesn't.
 GOD decides. )